Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Deskundigheid-Readme/README.md

 | CSV separation Character| Mapping File CSV Separation Character         |

 ### Remarks
-- This connector only correlates a HelloID person with one or more employee accounts in NedapONS and updates the education (deskundigheid).
+- This connector only correlates a HelloID person with one or more employee accounts in NedapOns and updates the education (deskundigheid).
 It updates the education of all the accounts from the contracts in the conditions.
 - To empty a education use the text '<geen deskundigheid>' as a placeholder.
 - The script used for updating is identical to the script used for creating.